BrianGreenhill/note/README.md

-# notes
+# note

 To keep track of all those notes you keep taking and losing

 ## Requirements
-Golang
+- Golang >= 1.14
+- Notes to take

 ## TODO
-- list notes
-- add note
+- take note
-- help command
-- add repo command
-- configuration via config file
 - append to existing note
+- define repository
+- push note to repo
+- sync notes with repo
 - finish this readme

 ## How to Build